Bench contribution carries Raptors past Clippers

 “It was big,” he said.
 “This whole week and a half, the bench has been great for us, honestly.
 We have taken advantage of it, and that’s been great with the balance that we’ve been able to sustain throughout these past couple of games.”

-Chris Paul scored 23 points and distributed 11 assists for the Clippers.
-J.J.
-Redick added 17 points, and DeAndre Jordan scored 15 and grabbed 13 rebounds.
+Guard Chris Paul scored 23 points and distributed 11 assists for the Clippers.
+Guard J.J.
+Redick added 17 points, and center DeAndre Jordan scored 15 points and grabbed 13 rebounds.

-“Turnovers and then we couldn’t stop them from scoring,” said Clippers reserve forward Jamal Crawford, who had three points in 19 minutes.

 The Clippers lost for only the third time in the past 15 games, but those defeats came in the past five games.
 They are 11-3 without injured forward Blake Griffin.

-Note: EditorsNote: fixes Crawford to “guard” in 16th graf